iftechfoundation/ifarchive-admintool/README.md

 - `sample.config`: Config file.
 Lives in /var/ifarchive/lib/ifarch.config.
 Note that the version in this repository is an incomplete sample.
 The real ifarch.config has settings for other tools (upload, ifmap).
 - `css/admintool.css`: Stylesheet.
 Lives in /var/ifarchive/htdocs/misc.

+The tool also makes use of the SQLite database in /var/ifarchive/lib/sql.
+This

+## Command-line use

+    python3 /var/ifarchive/wsgi-bin/admin.wsgi

+This will show you a list of command-line commands.

+## Testing

+It is possible to test the admin interface on a local Apache server.
+I have not yet written up the procedure; apologies.